spailybot/moleculer-auto-openapi/examples/petstore/README.md

  - `api` service hold the configuration with an authorization example based on the security needed by the openapi
  - `oauth2` server to show how the Oauth2 works on openapi
  - `admin` service endpoint are filtered if you don't add ?admin at the end of the openapi.json .
 To demonstrate how you can filter aliases depending on your conditions
+ - `pets.group` allow to define a custom params validator `even` .
+The

 ## OAuth2 service